9/27/2020: Updated after listening to the audiobook.

 I found myself equally in love with the charming and fascinating secondary characters.
 While none stand out as the obvious choice for the next book in the series, I’m voting for the enigma that is “Hot Steve”.

 A side note, check out this blog post about how Grey and her book designer/illustrator came up with the fabulous cover for the book.
 I found it really fascinating as I’m enjoying this new trend of graphic-based covers.

-I received a free advanced copy of this book from the author and am voluntarily leaving an honest review.
+While I received a free advanced copy of the ebook from the author, I purchased the audiobook.